Graph Learning: Learning on Multimodal Graphs

 The goal of generative graph learning~\citep{guo2022systematic,liu2023generative,cao2024survey,li2025generative} is to understand and learn the distribution of existing graph data, enabling the generation of high-quality graph samples.
 Generative Graph Learning is significant in studying the underlying structural relationships within graph data, understanding patterns, associations, and hidden information within existing data.
+To this end, researchers have proposed a large number of synthetic datasets and real-world datasets for research purposes.

 Depending on whether auxiliary information is required for graph generation, generative graph learning methods can be categorized into the following two main types: unconditional generative graph learning and conditional generative graph learning.